 The specialist in school psychology (Psy.S.) program prepares graduate students to work as professional practitioners to help children and youth succeed academically, socially and behaviorally.
-The program was developed in response to the state and national critical shortage of school psychologist and the increased public attention being paid to the important role that school psychologist play in addressing daunting challenges such as school violence, poor academic achievement, etc. The program is offered at the Fort Lauderdale and Tampa campuses.
+The program was developed in response to the state and national critical shortage of school psychologist and the increased public attention being paid to the important role that school psychologist play in addressing daunting challenges such as school violence, increased mental health challenges in youth, poor academic achievement, etc. The program is offered at the Fort Lauderdale and Tampa campuses.